 Ryszard Kole, Ph.D., has served as Senior Vice President of Discovery Research since April 10, 2008.
 Prior to his appointment as Senior Vice President of Discovery Research, Dr. Kole had served as a consultant to the Company after the closing of the Company's acquisition of Ercole Biotech, Inc., a privately held Delaware corporation ("Ercole"), on March 20, 2008.
 Prior to his service as a consultant with the Company and Ercole's acquisition by the Company, Dr. Kole served as President, Chief Scientific Officer and a member of the Board of Directors of Ercole from the time he founded Ercole in 2001.
 He served as a compensated consultant to Ercole from September 2007 until its acquisition in March 2008.
 As a member of Ercole's senior management, Dr. Kole had primary responsibility for managing Ercole's internal and collaborative research activities.
 At the time of its acquisition, Ercole had six full-time employees and two part-time consultants, including Dr. Kole.
-In addition to his work with Ercole, Dr. Kole had also been employed by the University of North Carolina at Chapel Hill ("UNC") in the Department of Pharmacology as an Assistant Professor from 1983, Associate Professor from 1988 and as a Full Professor from 1996 until April 2008.
+In addition to his work with Ercole, Dr. Kole had also been employed by the University of North Carolina at Chapel Hill ("UNC") in the Department of Pharmacology as a Professor from 1996 until April 2008.
 Dr. Kole holds a Ph.D. in Natural Sciences from the Institute of Biochemistry and Biophysics, Polish Academy of Sciences in Warsaw, Poland.